Excellent

 What Our RICS Level 2 Survey Covers in OX49

-Our Level 2 HomeBuyer Survey provides a thorough inspection of all accessible areas of the property, following RICS guidelines specifically designed for properties in reasonable condition.
-In the OX49 area, where we frequently encounter Victorian and Edwardian properties alongside modern developments, our surveyors pay particular attention to common problem areas specific to Oxfordshire construction.
-We examine properties of all ages, from early Victorian terraced cottages with original features to new builds at developments such as Hampden Meadows and the Beechcroft scheme on Church Street.
+Our Level 2 HomeBuyer Survey is a detailed look at all accessible parts of the property, carried out to RICS guidelines for homes in reasonable condition.
+Around OX49, where Victorian and Edwardian houses sit alongside modern schemes, our surveyors keep a close eye on the issues we see time and again in Oxfordshire builds.
+That covers everything from early Victorian terraces with original features to new homes at Hampden Meadows and the Beechcroft scheme on Church Street.

 • Roof structure and covering